Sunday, May 31, 2026

 I can remember this from my childhood.
 We didn't have one as it was a luxury feature on your typical suburban lawnmower.
 A neighbor had one however; and come to think of it, this was a technological marvel of the time.

 The Briggs & Stratton wind-up starter, technically an impulse starter, was a mechanical alternative to the more common rope-pull recoil starters that persist to this day.
 (My cursed rototiller has a rope-pull).
-Anyway, in the 1960's this breakthrough allowed a user to start a lawn mower without yanking on a rope multiple times.

 The technology relied-upon a spring that stored energy as it was wound with a crank.
-Flipping a release lever allowed the spring the snap back, spinning the crankshaft much faster than a yanking on a rope and starting the engine.
+Flipping a release lever allowed the spring to snap back, spinning the crankshaft much faster than a yanking on a rope and starting the engine.
 The Briggs Easy Spin version incorporated a patented camshaft feature that kept the intake valve open slightly longer on the compression stroke thereby reducing the force needed to turn the engine over.
 Spiffy.

 A victim of their own complexity and as electric starters became more affordable this technology fell out of favor.
 It persists - although you won't find it in your garage.
 In situations where there is no electricity (lifeboats, military applications, generators, disaster relief) impulse starters are used for diesel engines.